entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Ellopetalichthys scheii* should be revised from ? to 1.

 477. Endolymphatic sacs: (0) absent; (1) present; (2) medially oriented endolymphatic fossae; (3) laterally oriented endolymphatic fossae.

 > Castiello (2018), Character 54; Zhu Y. *et al*.
 (2022), Character 483.